clearlinux/autospec/README.rst

 ${custom}_requires_ban
   Same as "requires_ban" above, but instead of the Requires being removed from the ``main`` subpackage, they will be removed from the ``-${custom}`` subpackage.

+provides_ban
+  Each line in the file is an identifier that under no circumstance should be automatically added as a Provides.
+This is useful to block automatic configuration routines adding undesired identifiers.

+${custom}_provides_ban
+  Same as "provides_ban" above, but instead of the Provides being removed from the ``main`` subpackage, they will be removed from the ``-${custom}`` subpackage.